 Musa Hilal 'establishes administration' in North Darfur

-Musa Hilal announced he has dismissed the commissioner of Saraf Umra, Kamaleldin Yahya, who was appointed by the Governor of North Darfur, Osman Yousef Kibir, in consultation with Khartoum.
+Musa Hilal announced he has dismissed the commissioner of Saraf Omra, Kamaleldin Yahya, who was appointed by the Governor of North Darfur, Osman Kibir, in consultation with Khartoum.
 The name of the new commissioner was not yet published on Wednesday.
 Also the other senior part of the local administration was replaced.

 Representatives of Hilal had a meeting with the staff of the local administration and explained the new hierarchy.
-He claims to be responsible for all public offices and services, including the hospital in Saraf Umra, schools, and all other government institutions.
+He claims to be responsible for all public offices and services, including the hospital in Saraf Omra, schools, and all other government institutions.
 Most of these institutions have remained closed, including the market.

 War in Darfur

-While the civil war in Darfur has flared up to highest level since 2004, with military and paramilitary campaigns throughout Darfur, and aerial bombardments of villages in East Jebel Marra, the Janjaweed forces of Musa Hilal have turned against the regular army.
+While the civil war in Darfur has flared up to highest level since 2004, with military and paramilitary campaigns throughout Darfur, and aerial bombardments of villages in East Jebel Marra, the Janjaweed forces of Musa Hilal have turned against the Sudanese army.
 Hilal's grudges are specifically targeted at Governor Osman Kibir, who narrowly escaped an attack on Saturday in Kuma in North Darfur.

 Since the clashes between the government forces and Musa Hilal's militias started two weeks ago, and Hilal attacked Saraf Umra, more than 55,000 people have been displaced, the UN Office for Humanitarian Affairs (OCHA) reported on 12 March.
 Citizens are suffering from a lack of food and other commodities.